cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ## Overview

-Delphi based this data source on information about outpatient visits provided to us by health system partners.
+This data source is based on information about outpatient visits provided to us by health system partners.
 Using this outpatient data, we estimate the percentage of COVID-related doctor's visits in a given location on a given day.

 | Signal | Description |